Third time’s the charm – from idea to company

 The idea is born

-Berkant Savas holds a Ph.D. in computational science and lectures in applied mathematics at the University of Linköping.
-Would it be possible to put his experience in processing big data to use for people in society?
+Berkant Savas holds a Ph.D. in computational science and lectures in applied mathematics at Linköping University.
+Could he use his experience in processing big data to benefit others?
 Would he be able to make a difference to them as consumers and citizens?
 Slowly an idea emerged.
 He wanted to create a tool for text analysis of user-generated content such as posts or reviews on online forums.

 ― There is an insurmountable amount of information on these sites, the readers need help filtering out what they need.